duongnghia222/Vision-Assistant-Device/README.md

 # Vision Assistant Device

 The objective of this project is to design and deploy an object detection device to assist individuals with visual impairments in their daily lives.
-This system applies computer vision techniques and image processing to help individuals recognize and locate objects in their surrounding environment.
+This system applies computer vision techniques and image processing to help individuals recognize and locate objects and avoid obstacles.

+#vosk #pyttx3 #pyrealsense2 #ultralytics #opencv

 ## Project Structure